 If you are buying a property suspecting there might be issues with the building on account of, say, visible damp patches or softened timbers, a Building Survey is a must.
 This is the only investigation that will help you understand the nature, severity and urgency of the problem and the best methods of repair.

-If the property has undergone substantial alterations or modifications in the past, or is in need of major refurbishment, a Building Survey is recommended to assess its overall condition in detail, and especially the convergence of old and new materials.
+If the property has undergone substantial alterations or modifications in the past or is in need of major refurbishment, a Building Survey is recommended to assess its overall condition in detail, especially the convergence of old and new materials.
 This applies regardless of the age of the property.

 Finally, only a Building Survey will afford the surveyor enough time to comprehensively inspect a large building and grounds with a site visit that may take several hours, followed by the compilation of an in-depth survey report.